What is colostrum?

 Newborns tend to have a fragile immune system.
 Colostrum delivers the bio-actives a newborn needs in a concentrated way.
 Not only does colostrum contain immune cells and antibodies (such as IgA, IgG and IgM), but also components of a mature immune system, such as lactoferrin, lactoperoxidase and proline-rich polypeptides (PRP).
 Interleukines, cytokines and insulin-like growth factors I (IGF-1) and II are other health promoting components of colostrum

 Cows tend to produce more colostrum than a calve can consume.
 A cow produces around 8L of colostrum in his first milking.
 However, a calve only needs around 4L.
 Therefore, we collect the excess colostrum.
 The collected colostrum is frozen until it’s processed.
 Through a patent-pending process, the raw colostrum is cleaned and concentrated, after which it is freeze-dried.
 We use a freeze-drying method, because it removes moisture without heating.
 Therefore, freeze-drying is the best way to ensure bioactivity in colostrum products.

 Do you want to know more about the products we make from colostrum?

 Human application of bovine colostrum

-While it is known to many that colostrum (human or from any mammal) plays a vital role to a newborn’s health, it is still relatively unknown that bovine (cow) colostrum can provide health benefits in human children and adults.
-It for example is able to increase bone health, help fighting bacteria or serve as a general immune system boosting ingredient.
-Bovine colostrum and human colosturm are very similar in their composition.
+While it is known to many that colostrum (human or from any mammal) plays a vital role in a newborn’s health, it is still relatively unknown that bovine (cow) colostrum can provide health benefits in human children and adults.
+For example, it is able to increase bone health, help fighting bacteria or serve as a general immune system boosting ingredient.
+Bovine colostrum and human colostrum are highly similar in their composition.
 Both contain many similar antibodies, immune and growth factors and other nutrients.
-Consequently colostrum is fit for human consumption, if it is processed accordingly.
+Consequently, colostrum is fit for human consumption, if it is processed accordingly.
 Areas in which humans might benefit from bovine colostrum:

 - Immune health